CTFd/core-beta/README.md

 # core-beta

+> This repository was a temporary repository for development of a new version of the core theme.
+It has now been merged into the main CTFd repo (https://github.com/CTFd/CTFd/tree/master/CTFd/themes/core).
+Any further changes should be directed to the main CTFd repo.
+If you are looking for a repository containing just the theme files see https://github.com/CTFd/core-theme.

 Rewritten version of the CTFd core theme to use Bootstrap 5, Alpine.js, and vite to improve upon the existing CTFd theme structure.

 ## Subtree Installation